Excellence Network national priority programmes

 During 2023 we'd like to invite new and returning healthcare professionals and services, who provide care for people with Parkinson's, to take part in a further phase of the project.

-Chair: Patsy Cotton, Parkinson’s specialist nurse and Excellence Network Clinical Lead for Innovation
+Chair: Patsy Cotton, former Parkinson’s Specialist Nurse and Excellence Network Clinical Lead for Innovation

 In the 2022 UK Parkinson's Audit of the 21.2% of respondents who went to hospital, only 42% always got their medication on time.
 We want all people with Parkinson’s to receive their medications correctly and on time, every time, when they're in hospital.

-We are building on work already done to change hospital practice to bring about a better experience for people with Parkinson's.
+We're building on work already done to change hospital practice to bring about a better experience for people with Parkinson's.
 Since the campaign launched on World Parkinson's Day in 2022, over 100 chief executives of acute healthcare trusts, regional ambulances services, chief nursing officers and other NHS executives across all 4 nations have pledged their support.
+Now we are asking those chief executives to benchmark against ten recommendations for their hospitals.

-We're sharing best practice, rolling out bitesize engagement and training videos and developing a toolkit to help people with Parkinson’s advocate for themselves in hospital.
-We're also developing a self administration policy.
+We're sharing best practice, rolling out tools and resources and developing a self administration policy.
+We’re also developing a toolkit to help people with Parkinson’s advocate for themselves in hospital.

 Programme objectives

-- Hospital healthcare staff have an understanding of Parkinson’s and seek to ensure that people with Parkinson’s receive their medications on time while in hospital.
+• Hospital health care staff have an understanding of Parkinson’s and time critical medications, they seek to ensure that people with Parkinson’s consistently receive their medications on time while in hospital.

-- Tools and resources are available to support the time critical administration of medications for people with Parkinson’s.
+• Tools, guides and resources are available to enable optimisation of hospital systems and improved administration of time critical medications for people with Parkinson’s.

-- People with Parkinson’s are supported in advocating for Parkinson’s medications on time.
+• People with Parkinson’s, their families and networks are empowered and supported to advocate for Parkinson’s medications on time.

-Find out more about what has already been achieved, and what resources are available through the Get It On Time campaign.
+Find out more about what has already been achieved by the Time critical medication national priority programme and what resources are available through the Get It On Time campaign.
+Visit the Time critical medication resource page.

 Chair: Rowan Wathes, Associate Director of the Parkinson’s Excellence Network